sveltejs/cli/documentation/docs/20-commands/20-sv-add.md

 npx sv create --template addon [path]
 ```

-In your new add-on directory, check out the `README.md` and `CONTRIBUTING.md` files for more information.
+In your new add-on directory, check out the `README.md` and `CONTRIBUTING.md` to get started.

+To get some inspiration, check out [official addons source code](https://github.com/sveltejs/cli/tree/main/packages/sv/lib/addons).

 ### How to publish a community add-on